specify/specify7/README.md

 settings.
 This step may fail if the master user configured in the settings does not have DDL privileges.
 Changing the `MASTER_NAME` and `MASTER_PASSWORD` settings to the MySQL root user will allow the changes to be applied.
-Afterwards the master user settings can be restored.
+Afterward the master user settings can be restored.

 ### make clean